 Criminal Bitcoin — How Deep is The Dark Side of the Most Widely Traded Cryptocurrency?

-Bitcoin is a digital currency (also called crypto-currency) ...
-More and A blockchain—the technology underlying bitcoin and other c...
+The term "Bitcoin" can either refer to Bitcoin the network, ...
+More and A blockchain is a shared digital ledger, or a continually up...
 More technologies are sparking innovation in financial technology (FinTech), but they do have a dark side.
 Criminals can use bitcoin for illegal activities and attempt to hide their ill-gotten gains, hoping law enforcement will not track the funds through the bitcoin transaction chain.
 They also steal huge quantities of cryptocurrency—nearly US$1 billion, according to a recently released report by CipherTrace.
 And in both cases, they try to circumvent today’s growing A cryptocurrency (or crypto currency) is a digital asset des...
-More Anti-Money Laundering (AML) laws and convert these tainted blockchain funds into clean and spendable money.
+More Anti-Money Laundering (AML rules are in place to help protect against and report su...
+More) laws and convert these tainted blockchain funds into clean and spendable money.

 Proof positive that cryptocurrency anti-money laundering laws are having a positive impact